 Believe it not, dry heat does wonders for infected ears.

 Stuff a sock full of rice or salt, secure the opening so no spills happen.
 (I do this by spinning the sock around to close it and then fold the top part over)

 Heat the sock in the microwave to the desired temperature, and soothe away some of the pain.

-Rice and salt keep heat very well, so the compress should stay warm for quite a while.
+Rice and salt keep the heat very well, so the compress should stay warm for quite a while.
 Repeat several times daily.

-From the Krazy Coupon Lady
+Found at: Krazy Coupon Lady